bsn-si/IPEHR-stat/README.md

 ### Change config parameters

 Write your settings in `config.json`.
-It can be based on `config.json.example`
+It can be based on `config.json.example`.
+The actual addresses of the downloaded contracts can be found [here](https://github.com/bsn-si/IPEHR-blockchain-indexes/blob/develop/deploys.md).

 ### Run IPEHR-stat